wieslawsoltes/DxfParser/guide.md

 **How it Helps**:
 - Enhances user experience by reducing clicks and providing a quick way to open files.

+### 2.3.
+Create a New DXF and Basic Editing
+- Click **Create New DXF** in the top header to start with an empty document.
+- Use the row controls above the tree to **Add Row** or **Remove Row** in the current tab.
+- Double-click a property’s Code or Data cell to edit it inline.
+Press Enter to commit, or Escape to cancel.

+### 2.4.
+Exporting Your Work
+- Click **Download DXF** to export the current tab’s tree back to DXF text.
+- Click **Download Tree as Excel** to export a tabular snapshot of the visible tree.

 ---

 ## **3. Navigating the Tree View**